Maesimt/articles/readme.md

 We wrote our own implementation of the `Either` type in Typescript.
 We did it to reduce the learning curve that comes with libraries like `fp-ts` etc. One of our goals was a syntax that most `javascript` developers would quickly understand.

-With this goald in mind, we defined our own `Result`:
+With this goal in mind, we defined our own `Result`:
 ```typescript
 type Result<A, B> = Success<A, B> | Failure<A, B>;